-There are four major domains of the Earth the lithosphere, the hydrosphere, the atmosphere and the biosphere.
-Lithosphere forms the solid part of the Earth.
-Hydrosphere is the next layer and covers three-fourth of the Earth.
+There are four major domains of the Earth, the lithosphere, the hydrosphere, the atmosphere and the biosphere.
+The lithosphere forms the solid part of the Earth.
+The hydrosphere is the next layer and covers three-fourths of the Earth.
 The Atmosphere forms a protective layer and shields the Earth from the intense sun rays.
-Biosphere is the last domain of the Earth made up of all the plants and animals and all non-living things.
+The biosphere is the last domain of the Earth, made up of all the plants and animals and all non-living things.

 Chapter 6: Major Landforms of the Earth

 A landform is a natural feature of the solid surface of the Earth.
-Examples include Mountains, Plateaus, and Plains.
-Mountains are classified into different types based on their mode of transformation: Fold Mountains, Block Mountains and the Volcanic Mountains.
-A plateau is an elevated area with a more or less levelled land on its top.
-A plain is a low-lying relatively flat land surface with a very gentle slope and minimum local relief.
+Examples include Mountains, Plateaus and Plains.
+Mountains are classified into different types based on their mode of transformation: Fold Mountains, Block Mountains and Volcanic Mountains.
+A plateau is an elevated area with more or less level land on its top.
+A plain is a low-lying, relatively flat land surface with a very gentle slope and minimum local relief.

 Chapter 7: Our Country – India.